sybrew/the-seo-framework/readme.txt

 * Social Descriptions have recieved an overhaul since they abide to different standards, they may also be much longer!
 * Accessibility and understanding of how this plugin handles titles has been improved when adding custom titles.
 * And last but not least, you can now see how well the length is of the descriptions and titles while editing a page or post.
-* A few other bugfixes have also been included.
-The biggest fix is regarding correctly fetching of the ID.
-Expect quick compatibility improvements in the future!
+* A few other bugfixes and visual updates have also been included.
+The bugfix which had the most impact is regarding correctly fetching of the page ID.
+This makes many more plugins more compatible with The SEO Framework and expect quick compatibility improvements in the future!

 **SEO Tip of the Update:**
 /